 The steps of processing the raw data into consensus sequences in the algorithm are discussed in detail below:

-3.2.1 Sequence Demultiplex using tag sequences
+Sequence Demultiplex using tag sequences

 For each sequence read, the information provided in primer file and MID file is used to identify the amplicon and sample to which the read belongs (Figure 3.3, red text).
 The algorithm begins with a search for the forward primer at 5’ end of the read.
 A subsequence of length equal to forward primer is obtained from forward primer region at 5’ end, which is then pair-wise aligned with all forward primers one at a time.
-If the number of mismatches in pair-wise alignment is below the primer tolerance, the sequence read amplicon is identified with the aligned forward primer and the search for reverse primer is skipped.
-If none of the forward primers are identified in the read the algorithm searches the presence of each of the reverse primers.
-Similarly to forward primer, a subsequence of length equal to reverse primer is obtained from is the reverse primer region and is pair-wise aligned with all reverse primers one at a time.
-The reverse primer that is aligned with the number of mismatches less or equal to primer tolerance, the sequence read amplicon is identified with the aligned reverse primer.
+If the number of mismatches in pair-wise alignment is less or equal to, the primer tolerance, the sequence read amplicon is designated as being identified with the aligned forward primer and the search for reverse primer is skipped.
+If none of the forward primers are identified within the read the algorithm searches for the presence of each of the reverse primers.
+A subsequence of length equal to the reverse primer is obtained from the reverse primer region and is pair-wise aligned with every reverse primer one at a time.
+If a reverse primer that is aligned with the number of mismatches less or equal to primer tolerance, the sequence read amplicon is identified with the aligned reverse primer.
 All sequences in which a reverse primer is identified are reverse complemented to ensure all subsequent analysis is performed on sequences in the same strand orientation.
 If neither forward nor reverse primers are found, sequence reads are discarded.

 Following identification of a sequence read’s source amplicon, PIDA identifies the MID associated with that read and bins all reads with the same primer and MID together for downstream analysis.

-A MID is searched using the supplied known format of the Primer ID, spacers, MID and PCR Priming site.
-If the nucleotide pattern occurs as known format in a sequence, the MID sequence is obtained and pair-wise aligned with list of supplied MID sequences one at a time.
-The MID that matches the obtained MID with less or equal to defined tolerance in the pair-wise alignment is used to identify the sequence read sample or discarded if none of the supplied MID matches with the obtained MID from the sequence.
+A subsequence from MID region of a sequence read is extracted and pair-wise aligned with list of supplied MID sequences one at a time.
+If the number of mismatches between a MID and the subsequence is less or equal to defined tolerance, the sample for the associated MID is identified for the sequence read or discarded if none of the MIDs match with the obtained MID from the sequence.

-Once a matching MID is found, a sequence of ‘n’ nucleotides is obtained as an Primer ID sequence, where ‘n’ is the length of Primer ID, from the sequence read region at the 5’ of MID and spacer sequence.
+Once a matching MID is found, a sequence of ‘n’ nucleotides is obtained as an Primer ID sequence, where ‘n’ is the length of Primer ID, from the sequence read region at the 5’ end of MID and spacer sequence.
 The read is discarded if there is a presence of an ambiguous base in the obtained ‘n’ nucleotides.
 The tags - Primer, MID and Primer ID - are then added at sequence id for further downstream processing.

-Selection of sequences with threshold length(Figure 3.3 green text).
+Selection of sequences with threshold length

+With sequence reads containing the primer ID sequence information at the 5’ end (Figure 3.1C) the entire target sequence plus the downstream information must be sequenced in order for the important MID and primer ID information to be identified and the sequence read retained for further analysis.
+Conversely, when the primer ID information is contained at the 3’ end, the entire target sequence does not need to be sequenced to identify the read based upon the primer ID and MID motifs (Figure 3.1B).
+Therefore, if the entire query sequence is not required for downstream analysis, the user can set a parameter to define the minimum length of query sequence that must sequenced to retain a non full-length reverse read.
+(Figure 3.3 green text).